sfiera/gbkiss.org/content/tech/alarm.rst

      * End pattern
      * Always 0

-The pitch of each note is determined by adding the note’s pitch offset to the current transposition and interpreting it as a number of semitones.
+The pitch of each note is determined by adding the note’s pitch offset to twice the current transposition and interpreting it as a number of semitones.
 In the common transposition ``$A7``, pitch ``$1`` is C4.
-Thus, assuming both the transposition and offset are allowed to take the full range ``$0...F``, the total pitch range is E3 (0) to A♯5 (30).
+Thus, the total pitch range is A2 (0) to F♯6 (45).
+Alternately, to map to a MIDI pitch number, add 47 (A2).

 Some of the built-in tones, such as Alarm 2, demonstrate volume control.